mmpeng9/mmpeng9/_pages/about.md

 naive, yet even curious

+2024:
-I am currently exploring opportunities and seeking a position.
+I’m a 5th-year Ph.D. student in Cognition and Neural Systems at the University of Arizona’s Psychology Department.
+My research primarily focuses on memory updating.
+I am currently actively seeking a position.

+If you happen upon any opportunities or insights, I'd sincerely appreciate hearing from you at mmpeng@arizona.edu.